 For adjusting the delay-off effect, R9 and C5 may be tweaked as per preference.

-The circuit may also be used as a proximity detector and obstacle detector circuit.
+The above explained circuit may also be used as a proximity detector circuit and obstacle detector circuit.